 What have the authorities focused on in their recent drugs and devices enforcement activity and what sanctions have been imposed?

 The authorities under the Drug and Cosmetics Act are focused on maintaining the standards of quality of drugs in the market.
 The authorities have imposed bans on certain drugs and seized adulterated drugs.
-The authorities have also imposed heavy fines and penalties for non-compliance with the provisions of the act.Self-governing bodies
+They have also imposed heavy fines and penalties for non-compliance with provisions of the Act.Self-governing bodies

 Are there self-governing bodies for the companies that sell pharmaceutical products and medical devices?
 How do those organisations police members’ conduct?